zerotier/pylon/README.md

 # ZeroTier Pylon

-Proxy layer 5 traffic from your apps to and from your ZeroTier virtual network without installing ZeroTier and without bringing up any new network interfaces.
+Easily tunnel traffic to and from your LAN and ZeroTier Virtual Network using an SOCKS5 proxy (includes an optional TCP relay for use behind difficult NATs)

 ![Build](https://github.com/zerotier/pylon/actions/workflows/build.yml/badge.svg?branch=main)

 ## Build

-Currently the build process will pull a submodule (which itself pulls submodules), build libzt there, and then link pylon against the resultant `libzt.a` static library.
+Currently you must build it and distribute it to your server manually.
+The build process will pull a submodule (which itself pulls submodules), build libzt there, and then link pylon against the resultant `libzt.a` static library.
 Requires `clang`, and `cmake` to build.

 ```
 make